 Believe it or not, we were all born to be leaders to some degree.
 Leaders are not to be confused with dictators whose mantra is, “Do as I say, and not as I do.”
-Leaders are people who aren’t afraid of being followers first, and to be fearless trailblazers and pioneers later.
+Leaders are people who aren’t afraid of being followers first to be fearless trailblazers and pioneers later.
 A lot of amazing leaders are rarely seen in the limelight.
 Some others are seen as overnight successes.
 Nevertheless, leaders are the ones that will take the roads less traveled and the paths rejected by others.
 They will make mistakes in the dark to come out on top waving the white flag.

 Overestimating Ones Strengths

 I get it.
 You’re a supercalifragilisticexpialidocious fire cracking nun chucking ninja warrior when it comes to your strengths.
 What you’re good at, if you were to admit it to anyone, you could pretty much do it blindfolded and backwards.
-The mistake you will make is thinking your strengths can take on any challenge without properly assessing the challenge first.
+The mistake you will make is thinking your strengths can take on any challenge without properly assessing the challenge.
 There is nothing wrong with believing the best about yourself.
-It’s admirable even to believe you can do anything, but it is not wise to take on tasks or endeavors just based off your strengths alone.
+It’s admirable even to believe you can do anything but it is not wise to take on tasks or endeavors just based off your strengths alone.
 Here’s why…

 Underestimating Ones Weaknesses